Presentable Liberty: Gameplay and plot

 If the player instead chooses to obey Doctor Money and stay within the cell, the building's generator will restart shortly after, and Doctor Money will be the only person remaining to send the protagonist notes.
 He explains that the protagonist themselves is the cure to the virus, and he intends to sell their organs at an absurdly high price.
 After twelve days, the protagonist is greeted by a mysterious figure, presumably Doctor Money himself, and dies, before the game ends.

 Planned remakes

 Following the positive reception to Presentable Liberty, the game's developer, Robert “Wertpol” Brock, attempted to raise funds for remakes of Presentable Liberty and the first entry in the Menagerie series, Exoptable Money, on Kickstarter.
 Although successful in getting the remakes accepted on Steam Greenlight, the Kickstarter failed to meet its funding goal.
 Two subsequent Kickstarters were made, which were both also unsuccessful.
-Shortly before the third Kickstarter, a spinoff game titled Menagerie: Archive was released.
+Shortly before the third Kickstarter, a spin-off game titled Menagerie: Archive was released.
 Ultimately, the remakes ceased development, following Brock's suicide in 2018.

 A licensed remake of Presentable Liberty is in development, with a portion of proceeds set to be donated to a charity preventing suicide.
 Originally set to release in 2022, the remake is currently in its Beta stage.